How hunger affects Native american communities

 “One of the major reasons that food insecurity has persisted over long periods of time is because of federal policies from the historical reservation policy to current federal policy, so one of the possible solutions to food insecurity is to allow Tribal communities to run their own feeding programs,” Romero-Briones says.
 “Currently, the federal government runs the SNAP programs, WIC programs, and other community-based feeding programs.
 While the federal government does grant these programs to State agencies, it does not do so for Tribal governments.
 Perhaps Tribal governments would be best able to serve and administer these feeding programs to address the specific needs of their communities.”

-Many Native Americans still reside in protected reservations there is barely enough land to grow their own food or hunt.
-The federal government decided in 1890 that Native Americans weren’t allowed to leave their reservations to fish, hunt or being able to forage.
-The government instead sent the tribes large rations of sugar, fat, flour and other foods that were in no way healthy for them.
+Today, many Native Americans still reside in protected reservations with limited land to grow their own food or hunt.
+This is due to the historic restrictive laws that prohibit Native Americans from hunting outside of their lands.
+The government instead sent the tribes large rations of sugar, fat, flour and other foods that lacked nutritional value.
+Participants in the 2019 study stated their desire for “strengthened tribal governance of Native lands and stewardship of cultural resources to increase access to native foods, as well as increased food self-reliance and support for home food production.”
 With a total lack of assets to be able to combat hunger on the reservations, Native Americans continue to face extremely high rates of food insecurity.

 Want to hold a food drive in your community?
 Start here!